-Since I started caring for dogs about twelve years ago, the dog walking business has boomed.
+Since I started caring for dogs in 2009, the dog walking business has boomed.
 In the last five years especially, everywhere you look you see dog walkers with multiple dogs—sometimes 15 dogs or more at a time—in the neighborhoods and on the hiking trails.
 So how do you know if a group walk is right for your dog?
 And with all the choices in walkers how do you find a good one?

 Is a pack walk right for your dog?